Cold fronts bring many changes, and where speckled trout feed during winter is one of them. See the big picture in this blog post.

 Primary Forage During The Fall Pattern

-That is, if you understood the bigger picture of what trout were doing and what they were feeding on, or their forage.
+That is, of course, if you understood the bigger picture of what trout were feeding on the most, or their primary forage.

 During the fall, that primary forage is white shrimp.

-Because they on their way out to spawn in the Gulf of Mexico.
+White shrimp become the primary forage for speckled trout during fall because they are on their way out to spawn in the Gulf of Mexico.

-It's a long journey, because most of them are starting it way inside the marsh, where they grew up.
+It's a long journey since most of them are starting it way inside the marsh, where they grew up.

 As they move along, they eventually run into each other, growing into big schools that speckled trout take advantage of.

-These fish were caught in a major pass, very similar to what's described in this article.
+These fish were caught in a tidal street, very similar to what's described in this article.

 Eventually the white shrimp migration will be over and where speckled trout feed during winter will be different than where they fed during fall.